 2015 included another major series of concerts in Istanbul, in Germany, Switzerland and Austria, and a return, for concerto appearances, to Budapest.

 He presented further performances of the two-piano Rachmaninov PIANO CONCERTO NO.3 in New Zealand during 2016 and gave concerts in Vienna and Salzburg and returned, for a solo recital, to the SYDNEY OPERA HOUSE to officially mark the 20th anniversary of the release of SHINE.

 He also appeared in recital for the HAWTHORN ARTS CENTRE in Melbourne, of which PERFORMING ARTSHUB wrote, …the fingers are as nimble as ever, the pauses exact and the interpretation magnificent.
 The energy he transmitted ran like electricity…

-During 2017 David Helfgott has appeared for the MANDURAH PERFORMING ARTS CENTRE in Western Australia and returns to Europe for performances of the two-piano Rachmaninov PIANO CONCERTO NO.3 in Istanbul, Ankara and Izmir, at the MUSIKVEREIN in Vienna, the KULTURE UND KONGRESSZENTRUM in Lucerne, at BRIDGEWATER HALL in Manchester and at London’s BARBICAN HALL as well as giving solo recitals in Berlin and in Denmark.
+During 2017 David Helfgott has appeared for the MANDURAH PERFORMING ARTS CENTRE in Western Australia and returned to Europe for performances of the two-piano Rachmaninov PIANO CONCERTO NO.3 in Istanbul, and Ankara, at the MUSIKVEREIN in Vienna, the KULTURE UND KONGRESSZENTRUM in Lucerne, at BRIDGEWATER HALL in Manchester and at London’s BARBICAN HALL as well as giving solo recitals in Berlin and in Denmark.

 © Weaver Artist Management 2017